PlymouthPsychology/rmip/docs/teacher_notes.md

 ## Week 4: Build experiment

-### Resources

-Students may find this [library](openses_lib.md) of OpenSesame scripts useful.

-> **_IMPORTANT:_**  When collecting data online using OSWeb/JATOS, the data may not correctly save if the participant does not press the space bar at the end of the experiment.
-Students should mention in their instructions that the participant must press the space bar at the end to complete their participation.

-#### Advice: how to implement between-subject experimental manipulations

-There are (at least) two ways to implement between-subject experimental manipulations in OpenSesame:

-- Make two separate OpenSesame scripts (one for each between-subject experimental conditions), create two different links on JATOS and assign different links to different participants.

-- Make a single OpenSesame script in which the between-subject condition depends on the parity of the participant number (whether it's odd or even).
-For this, you can use the built-in variable "subject_parity" and run a specific condition (e.g. condition 1) if the participant number is odd and the other condition (e.g. condition 2) if the participant number is even.
-This [video](https://www.youtube.com/watch?v=zP8ucRtWU5g) illustrates this method for a between-subject counterbalancing example (which can easily be simplified to a between-subject experimental manipulation).

-The second method is preferable because:
-1. the same JATOS link can be given to all participants
-2. it will ensure that the experiment is otherwise identical for all participants

-When using the second method, or for any experiment that uses separate blocks, make sure the same data logger is used in both blocks (they should have the same name).
-This will ensure the log file has a single header line at the top.

 ### Both sessions

 Both sessions are dedicated to achieving the following goal: Have a working,